bahodge/tomb-of-annihilation/sessions/Session 48.md

 [[Khara]] sits in the throne and immediately goes berserk and attacks everyone in the room.
 We kill all the zombies that appear and find a hidden room.

 We find and open a sarcophagus containing the remains of a dead body.

+We loot:
+- 1 hornet mask ([[Munch]] wears it) worth 250gp
+- 1 jewelry box with a neckless of fireballs
+- 1 adamantine mace